 Effect of purple interiors: Blue’s redder-tinted cousin has different color-psychological effects, and it has strong historical associations with royalty.
 Why purple?
 Fun fact: going back to ancient times, before the creation of synthetic dyes, purple dye was unbelievably expensive to produce.
 Only members of the royal family could afford to purchase and wear purple fabrics.
 In the 1800s, a synthetic purple dye was created, making the color and its beneficial effects far more accessible to the masses.
 However, it’s since held onto its ancient associations.
 Luckily, today we can pretty much all enjoy purple in many different forms without breaking the bank (or marrying into a royal family).
 Purple can make any of your rooms feel sophisticated, especially if you choose deeper shades of purple.
 Choose lighter purples for a mixture of luxury and calm that’ll make any room look like a million bucks, and as a color that will affect the mental state of your guests subtly and positively.
 Options abound for luxe purple wall designs.

 Effect of pink interiors: First off: the reflection of light off of pink walls casts a flattering rosy hue that will make you and everyone who visits you look beautiful.
 That’s one way to directly harness the psychology of color!
 Beyond that, pink has traditionally girly and feminine associations, and for that reason also has associations with more traditionally feminine characteristics, like softness and compassion.
 Pink is also often associated with love and romance.
-Pink is calming–in fact, according to a particular study on color psychology, this shade of pink had “a marked effect on lowering the heart rate, pulse and respiration as compared to other colors.”
+Pink is calming–in fact, according to a particular study on color psychology, this shade of pink had “a marked effect on lowering the heart rate, pulse, and respiration as compared to other colors.”
 Knowing this, you may want to harness the soothing qualities of pink for your home.
 This calming benefit might be especially valuable in your bedroom.
-And because of its aforementioned flattering qualities, pink walls in a living room (especially a very soft, pale pink like the shades discussed in this article) look high-end and can help take your hosting status to the next level.
+And because of its aforementioned flattering qualities, pink walls in a living room (especially a very soft, pale pink) look high-end and can help take your hosting status to the next level.
 Make your walls look pretty in pink with our Haute Pink Collection.

 Effect of brown interiors: Brown is definitely an underused color outside of the context of wood, but many overlook this color’s psychological benefits and effects.
 Brown is a natural color with mental associations of solidity, reliability, strength, and safety.
 Plus, brown contains a mixture of blue, yellow, and red (the three primary colors), so virtually every color can go with it.
 Brown is an excellent neutral shade with lots of potential applications.
 Brown walls can be strong and masculine or more sleek and stylish.
 A light brown hue gives kitchens a warm, earthy feel.
 Meanwhile, browns with reddish undertones offer a more modern vibe.
 Our Industrial Textures collection includes brick and wood motifs with an array of brown and other earthy shades.